Reducing Restraint: Thoughts on Balancing Safety

 Reducing Hospital Violence

 Finally, I would say that this issue of managing, preventing, and responding to workplace violence certainly extends past our school buildings.
 At times, it can be as disappointing a conversation in health care and mental health as it can be in education.
 That said, as I’ve mentioned before, I’ve seen and heard of some wonderful ways to make it all work.
 It is possible to meet the needs of staff, students, patients, and families—to balance everyone’s needs.

 Come join us at ENA’s (Emergency Nurses Association) Leadership Conference (Booth #234) February 27–March 3 to talk about ways you can create a safer culture of care in your emergency department.
-CPI continues to strive to help organizations create safe environments of care and education that balance equally the Care, Welfare, Safety, and SecuritySM
+CPI continues to strive to help organizations create safe environments of care and education that balance equally the Care, Welfare, Safety, and SecuritySM of everyone.

 - Learn more about the “Protecting Students and Teachers: A Discussion on School Safety” hearing.